GreyZ80/TRS-80-Model-1-character-set-for-TRS-80-Model-II/README.md

 # TRS-80 Model 1 character set for TRS-80 Model II
 A new character generator that brings the TRS-80 Model 1 character set, including the 2x3 graphics to the Big Tandy machines.
 No hardware modification, just a 2732 (4Kx8) EPROM and a wire with clip.
 Reverse text is still possible.
+Tandy graphics are located from CHR$(128) ~ CHR$(191)

 ## Compare Model 1 and Model II screens